bplmaps/walk-to-the-sea-website/content/locations/old-state-house.md

   alt: photograph of Old State house
 - caption: This <a href="https://www.digitalcommonwealth.org/search/commonwealth:vh53x3780"
-    title="">depiction</a> of the Boston Massacre, which took place in front of the State House in 1770, was engraved, printed and sold by Paul Revere.
+    title="">depiction</a> of the Boston Massacre, which took place in front of the State House in 1770, was engraved, printed, and sold by Paul Revere.
   type: iiif
   src: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:vh53x3798
   alt: Colored print of British soldiers firing on crowd with text.